South Park season 26

-The twenty-sixth season of the American animated sitcom series South Park premiered on Comedy Central on February 8, 2023.
-The season will consist of six episodes, with each episode having next-day availability on HBO Max in the United States.
+The twenty-sixth season of the American animated sitcom series South Park premiered on Comedy Central on February 8, 2023, and ended on March 29, 2023.
+The season consisted of six episodes, with each episode having next-day availability on HBO Max in the United States.
+With this season, South Park surpassed Arthur as the second longest-running animated series in the United States in terms of quantities of seasons, behind The Simpsons.

 Production

 On January 17, 2023, Comedy Central released a teaser video announcing the upcoming debut of Season 26, but with no start date announced.
 On January 20, the video description was updated to announce a debut date of February 8, which was then confirmed by other sources including the official South Park Twitter feed.

 Episodes

+Reception

+Cathal Gunning with Screen Rant was disappointed with the season's format, criticizing its short run of episodes.
+Gunning said it was like Season 25, and that it was a disappointment to viewers who hoped that the season would not have a similar problem.

+Home media

+The season was originally scheduled to be released on Blu-ray and DVD on September 12, 2023, but was delayed until November 7, 2023.